PhoenixTales/phoenix-docs/vision/gothic-defined.md

 The *Witcher* series, especially *Witcher 1*, has more gothic aesthetics than any official successor of `GOTHIC` (2001) and they have done a great job in the story department too; but while the developers even stated themselves how `GOTHIC` has inspired them, all of their games are less of an immersive simulation than any `GOTHIC` game.
 The world of *Witcher 3* especially is filled with big, empty buildings of mere scenery, there is no social life neither of monsters constantly spawning for the player and not even of human NPCs (in complete opposition to the idea of a game world without mere scenic buildings and a simulated A-life that is so essential to `GOTHIC` and `STALKER` alike).
 The human behaviour and the repertoire of reactions to the player's behaviour are extremely restricted in comparison to `GOTHIC`, nor can the player solve tasks by different means (as conceived in the vision of `GOTHIC` in the form of the classes); it has almost nothing of an Immersive Sim *at all*.
 It is hard to imagine that the developers were "inspired" by `GOTHIC` as they claim.
 If so they didn't seem to understand much of it.

 There are many examples of games that have a clear gothic aesthetics; less from today than back then (we mentioned several titles above). *Dusk*, *Cliff Barker's Undying* or *Call of Cthulhu* are some modern examples of gothic style.
-But while all of those games adhere to gothic aesthetics they are no immersive sims; neither RPG, nor exploration focused, nor offering different creative solutions to a problem; they're pure action, platforming or adventure games and thus very limited in their modes of interaction. *Gloomwood* is an exception in that it is both gothic in style as well as an immersive sim in the tradition of *Looking Glass*, described as a "Thief with Guns".
+But while all of those games adhere to gothic aesthetics they are no immersive sims; neither RPG, nor exploration focused, nor offering different creative solutions to a problem; they're pure action, platforming or adventure games and thus very limited in their modes of interaction.
+*Gloomwood* is an exception in that it is both gothic in style as well as an immersive sim in the tradition of Looking Glass, described as a "Thief with Guns".
 Thus it fulfils two of three checkmarks for gothic-like gamedesign.
 What it does not come with are the four particular RPG elements of `GOTHIC`: The (1) *immersion by visualisation*, the (2) complex NPC behaviour and possibilities of interaction, the (3) existence of classes to choose through roleplay, enabling the player to solve the game differently and the (4) "extreme simple user interface" (in relation to the complexity of the roleplay).

 Based on the principles of gothic-like game design that we pointed out we have to emphasise over and over again, that there is no game - at least none that we are aware of - that is as gothic-like as `STALKER`. `STALKER` shares both the gothic aesthetics and most of its gameplay principles, it is a roleplaying game in the actual sense of the term and an incredible immersive simulation.
 The release version of `STALKER` is primarily lacking in the presentation of the story and in the interaction with NPCs and their world, that lacks unique content and more handmade environmental storytelling. *GSC Gameworld* decided to value the Immersive Sim aspects more than the Story presentation, while the release version of `GOTHIC` was lacking in the Immersive Sim aspects that it originally wanted to pull off and *Piranha Bytes* decided to value the Story presentation more.
 Just as with `GOTHIC` the release version of `STALKER` was very different to what they originally planned, just as with `GOTHIC` the original vision was much more interesting and more appealing than the final product and while we are working on realising the original vision of Gothic as “PHOENIX”, some `STALKER` modders are working on an Oblivion Lost Remake to this very day. `PHOENIX` is to `GOTHIC` what `OBLIVION LOST` is to `STALKER`.